openbabel/documentation/3DStructureGen/multipleconformers.rst

 We can generate and test up to 100K conformers using Confab as follows::

-  > obabel bostrom.sdf -O confs.sdf --confab -nconfs 100000
+  > obabel bostrom.sdf -O confs.sdf --confab --conf 100000

   **Starting Confab 1.1.0
   **To support, cite Journal of Cheminformatics, 2011, 3, 8.